Apprenticeship funding and incentives

 Get the financial support you need

-A higher and degree apprenticeship is a great way to develop your team.
+A degree apprenticeship is a great way to develop your team.
 Thanks to the government’s apprentice levy, you can get vital funding to cover your costs.
 Watch the video below to see how the funding works.

 Funding and the apprenticeship levy

 The government’s Apprenticeship Service makes it easier for employers to choose and pay online for degree apprenticeship training.

 The apprenticeship levy dictates how much funding and support your business can access.
 However, the levy only applies if you have an annual wage bill of more than £3 million.

 Levy payments will be 0.5 per cent of your total wage bill, minus a £15,000 levy allowance.
 Those payments - and a 10 per cent government top-up - will fund apprenticeship course fees and any end-point assessment, up to the relevant funding cap.

 Funding for non-levy-paying employers

 If your organisation’s total wage bill is below the £3 million threshold, the government will fund up to 95 per cent of apprenticeship course fees, up to the relevant funding cap.

 For employers with less than 50 employees, you receive 100% funding for apprentices who are under the age of 19 when they start their course.